williamswalsh/Miwok/README.md

 This app was built during the course of the Udacity Android Development Course.
 This version of the app uses an activity, multiple fragments, a FragmentPagerAdapter, a custom ArrayAdapter and multiple ListViews.

-Each entry data is encapsulated in an Object called a Word.
+Each entry is encapsulated in an Object called a Word.
 The words are stored in ArrayLists, one Arrayist per category.
 Each word contains an english String, a Miwok String and an Image resource id.